Macleay River: History

 The Dunghutti, an Aboriginal Australian people, are the traditional custodians of the land surrounding the Macleay River catchment and the Apsley River catchment, whose descendants are now concentrated in the lower Macleay River.
 Stone artefacts and evidence of Aboriginal stone tool-making have been found around the Macleay and Apsley rivers.

-John Oxley failed to realize the potential of this river in 1820 as he did not navigate far enough up-river to see the magnificent stands of timber and the fertile land.
+John Oxley failed to realise the potential of this river in 1820 as he did not navigate far enough up-river to see the magnificent stands of timber and the fertile land.
 The river was vaguely referred to as the New River from descriptions given by Aborigines.
 In 1826 Captain Wright travelled overland from Port Macquarie and explored to the head of navigation at Belgrave Falls, a series of rapids to the west of the present town of Kempsey.
 It was then called Wrights River.
 Major Archibald Clunes Innes, Commandant of Port Macquarie Penal Settlement, sent the first government gang of Australian red cedar (Toona ciliata) cutters to work there in 1827.

 More cedar camps were established on the Macleay during the 1830s and the area was also a haven for escaped convicts.
 By 1841, about 200 cutters were working on the river area, where violence and theft of logs was not uncommon.
 Demand and prices dropped in 1842 and cutting along the Macleay diminished although it continued in the upper tributaries.
 When Europeans arrived in the area around the 1820s the river mouth was just south of Grassy Head, and almost a mile wide with a sand spit in the middle.
 The small town of Stuarts Point was established on the river just inside to serve arriving ships.

 The coastal strip extending from South West Rocks to Grassy Head is a wide delta with various channels connected to the river.
 Around 1885 English marine engineer John Coode advised on improvements to various rivers and ports in Australia, including the Macleay.
 The Department of Public Works prepared four plans for improvements to the mouth, Coode favoured improving the existing entrance.
 In 1893 a flood enlarged an opening near South West Rocks and the department elected to improve that, called the New Entrance, though Coode had thought it not enough to drain all the waters of the district.
 Work on the new entrance started in April 1896, improving the channel and adding training walls.
 A new pilot station was built in 1902, establishing the town of South West Rocks.
 Work was completed in 1906.
 Today the old mouth has silted up, leaving Stuarts Point on a dead-end reach.

 Variously known as Wright River, Trail River, New and McLeay rivers, it was named the Macleay River in honour of Innes's father-in-law, Alexander Macleay, Scottish-born scientist and colonial secretary of New South Wales.